Tree House Recovery Colorado

 2. Cognitive defusion: Observe thoughts objectively without getting caught up in them.

-3. Present Moment Awareness: Stay focused on the here and now, not past regrets or future worries.
+3. Present moment awareness: Stay focused on the here and now, not past regrets or future worries.

 4. Self as context: View thoughts and feelings as transient, not defining who you are.